 How long do hard inquiries stay on your credit report?

-Since your credit score will go lower when you apply for a credit card, it is critical to apply for a credit card that you qualify for.
-Don’t just submit a credit card application because you like the card.
-Submit your application on a credit card that you have more chances to qualify for.
+Since your credit score might drop when you apply for a credit card, it is critical to ensure you qualify before you apply.
+Don’t just submit a credit card application because you like the card; submit your application for a credit card you can easily be eligible for.

 Getting approved for a credit card from a single application will prevent you from submitting multiple applications.
-Again, the more credit cards you apply for the further your credit score will drop due to multiple hard inquiries.
-Since, you cannot prevent a hard inquiry from appearing on your credit report, the best course of action is to minimize the number of hard inquiries on your credit report.
+Again, the more credit cards you apply for, the further your credit score will drop due to multiple hard inquiries.
+Since you cannot prevent a hard inquiry from appearing on your credit report, the best course of action is to minimize the number of hard inquiries on your credit report.

 - Understand why you need a credit card (shopping, gas, groceries, travel, business, credit building, etc.)